 Design & Build Quality

-We know purchasing something like the XW7000 is not trivial for anyone and you want to be sure you get the best support.
-If you purchase your Sony projector from Audio Advice we are here for you with some of the best tech support in the industry.
-We can use video chat and remote access to help you dial things in for the best performance.
-Or, if you live within our installation region, we have full installation support too!
+We should also mention when you purchase your Sony projector from Audio Advice, we are here for you with the best tech support in the industry.
+We can help you get things set up with video chat calls and supply you with the best settings for your projector to help dial it in.
+Plus, if you live within range of our stores, we have full installation support as well.

 Features & Technology